 Best Microplastic-Free Sippy Cups for Kids in 2026

 Each cup below was evaluated on: material purity (no plastic in the liquid path), durability, ease of cleaning, and practical usability for toddlers.
-All prices are approximate retail at time of writing.
+Amazon prices change daily — tap any pick to see today's exact price.

 Pura Kiki is the closest thing to an ideal solution: 18/8 stainless steel body, a wide neck for easy filling and cleaning, and a medical-grade silicone sippy spout with no plastic valve or liner anywhere in the drink path.
 The wide-neck design is compatible with interchangeable nipples, straw lids, and sport lids as the child grows — making the stainless body a long-term investment.
 The cup is fully dishwasher safe.
 No BPA, BPS, BPF, phthalates, or any plastic-to-liquid contact.
 Pura is explicit about its material safety commitments in a way most brands are not, publishing third-party test results.
 For families making a single transition away from plastic sippy cups, this is the recommendation we give first.